Home Table of Contents

 The author of this report carried out a small pilot study testing the effects of a multi-herbal product containing Mimosa pudica in paralyzed veterans (i.e., “Re-Gen Nerve” from Maharishi Ayur-Ved Products, Colorado Springs, CO, USA).
 Twelve men and one woman with an average age of 52 were recruited, nine with SCI, two with multiple sclerosis, and one each with spinal meningitis, and spinal cerebellar degeneration.
 Although no statistically significant functional improvements were noted as expected for a small pilot study of limited duration, subjects reported a variety of subtle effects.

-5) YOGA: With appropriate adaptation and assistance, yoga is a valuable healing tool with much to offer.
+5) YOGA: With appropriate adaptation and assistance, yoga is a valuable healing tool with much to offer individuals with SCI.
 Matthew Sanford, a 40-year-old yoga instructor who sustained a thoracic (T4-6) spinal cord injury (SCI) injury from a 1978 roll-over auto accident, teaches yoga to others with disability, including all levels of SCI.
 His book Waking: A Memoir of Trauma and Transcendence (2006) describes how learning yoga helped him to transcend his injury through better mind-body-spirit integration, and to energetically reconnect to paralysis-affected body parts.

 Through yoga, he has gained a much greater sense of a mind-body alignment, which he calls presence.
 Sanford believes we define sensation too narrowly, in part, because we defer too much to the limiting opinions of health-care experts rather than cultivating and listening to the voice from within.
 By so doing, we shut off the subtle lines of communication that remain after injury.
 Yoga helps us hear and reestablish the link to the inner voice again.